Jigsaw Jig (2021) 4:010:00/4:01

 Suite for Solo Bassoon (2021) - This suite was written for (and dedicated to) the now-retired internationally-famous bassoon soloist Roger Birnstingl as a surprise early 90th birthday present.
 I first met him a month ago when I joined the village walking group that meets every two weeks to walk local footpaths.
 On a 5-mile country stroll, I discovered that he lived about five minutes down the road in the same village!
 The four movements are named after streets in 'our' village - The Hollow, The High Street, Petticoat Lane and Clearwood - and all develop elements of the chord progressions introduced in the first movement.

-* This suite is being prepared for publication by Portus Press. https://portuspress.com/shop/bassoon-solo/dorrell-ralf-bassoon-suite-for-roger-birnstingl/
+* This suite is published by Portus Press. https://portuspress.com/shop/bassoon-solo/dorrell-ralf-bassoon-suite-for-roger-birnstingl/